Career Definition for a Nude Artist

 Find schools that offer these popular programs

 Alternate Career Options

 Multimedia artists use computers and software programs to create 2- and 3-D images, computer animation, and special effects for games, movies or employers like advertising agencies.
-According to the BLS, roughly two-thirds of multimedia artists were self-employed in 2010.
+According to the BLS, roughly 59% of multimedia artists were self-employed in 2017.
 While it's possible to get a job as a multimedia artist without any formal postsecondary education; a portfolio is critically important.
 Multimedia artists may choose to earn a bachelor's degree in art, animation, computer graphics or a related subject.
-Job growth for multimedia artists is predicted to be 8% from 2010-2020, per the BLS, while those already working in the field earned median pay of $61,370 in 2012.
+Job growth for multimedia artists is predicted to be 8% from 2016-2026, per the BLS, while those already working in the field earned median pay of $70,530 in 2017.

 Photographers use silver-halide film or digital cameras to record images, utilizing their knowledge of camera techniques, light, and creative expression to achieve a desired look.
 Even though a formal education isn't required for employment, getting a job in some areas of specialty, like photojournalism, may be easier with a bachelor's degree.
 Classes and on-the-job training also prepare aspiring photographers for employment.
-The BLS reports that in 2010, about two-thirds of photographers worked for themselves.
-Employment of photographers is expected to grow 13% from 2010-2020, per the BLS; the median pay for working photographers was $28,490 in 2012, according to the BLS.
+The BLS reports that in 2016, about 68% of photographers worked for themselves.
+Employment of photographers is expected to decline 6% from 2016-2026, and the median pay for working photographers was $15.62 per hour in 2017.